CBIConsulting/ProperSearch/README.md

 			...
 		/>
 	```
-* listShowIcon: Setting if the check icon on the left of each list element must be printed or not
+* listShowIcon: If the checked icon on the left of each list element must be printed or not
 * autoComplete: If the search field has autocomplete 'on' or 'off'.
 Default 'off'
-* defaultSearch: Set a default searching string to search when the components get mounted or this prop is updated.
+* defaultSearch: Set a default searching string to search input when the components get mounted or this prop is updated.
 * indexed: In case you want to use your own data (it has to be an Immutable obj) you must send indexed data by its idField.
 * rawdata: In case you want to use your own data (it has to be an Immutable obj) you must send raw data. (the data you'll get when someone clicks in list)
-* filterField: Field to use for filtering on search field change.
+* filterField: Field used for filtering on search input change.
-* filter: Function used to filter on type something in the search field.
-By default the data will be filtered by its displayfield, if it's a function then by it's name, if it doesn't exist then by its idField.
-(Important: If filterField it's set up then the data will by filter by this field).
-Note: if you use the filter then you'll get each element of list and the search field value, then you can filter that in the way you wanted).
+* filter: Function to filter on type something in the search input.
+By default the data will be filtered by its displayfield, if displayfield is a function then by it's name, if name doesn't exist then by its idField.
+(Important: If you set filterField then the data will be filter by the field you have chosen).
+Note: if you use the filter then you'll get each element of list and the search input value, then you can filter that data in the way you wanted).
 The search value it's normalized.
 	* Ex:
 	```javascript
 	let filter = (listElement, searchValue) => {